alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 <pre class="theory"><code class="ruby">z = (2 * x) +  (2 * y) </code></pre>

-Relational algebra is similar, but applies on relations, and have different operators and associated rules.
+Relational algebra is similar, but applies to relations.
 For example:

 <pre class="theory"><code class="ruby">#
 #  What are red or heavy parts ?